Nini (2025 film)

-NINI is a 2025 Nigerian film written, produced, and directed by Sam Idiagbonya (DGN).
-Originally titled ALBEIT, the movie is a contemporary African family adventure story, a fast-paced action drama centered on the conflict arising from a mother's sanctimonious perspective on celibacy and purity.
+Nini is a 2025 Nigerian action drama film written, produced, and directed by Sam Idiagbonya (DGN).
+Originally titled Albeit, it is a contemporary African family adventure story centered on the conflict arising from a mother's sanctimonious perspective on celibacy and purity.

-The 117-minute movie, shot in scenic locations across Abuja and Nasarawa State in Nigeria, is set against the backdrop of a community where love and betrayal walk hand in hand.
+The 117-minute film was shot in Abuja and Nasarawa State.
+It is set against the backdrop of a community where love and betrayal walk hand in hand.
 It tells the story of a young girl whose life's journey was detoured by decisions not of her own making.
 "When an unexpected event punctuates an unfolding nuptial bliss, an innocent young lady faces her mother's sanctimonious belief with a scheme that leads to unforeseen lessons" - a celibate daughter intending to wed finds herself pregnant, and a series of familiar and relationship strife begins to occur.
 Her lot worsens still when she runs away from home, assaulted, kidnapped, and at the mercy of a notorious criminal thug.
 In this thrilling story of twists and turns, all are forced to re-evaluate their relationships and judge what love and purity really mean.

-The pre-production and story development began in June 2023, while Principal Photography began in October 2024.
+The pre-production and story development began in June 2023, while principal photography began in October 2024.
 Post-production took place in 2025.

-NINI was released in Nigeria by Tribe Nation Theatrical Distribution on October 3, 2025, across seventy-four (74) Cinemas Nationwide.
+Nini was released in Nigeria by Tribe Nation Theatrical Distribution on October 3, 2025, across 74 cinemas.

-The movie boasts a stellar cast, featuring some of Nollywood's biggest names, including Keppy Ekpenyong, Antar Laniyan, Yemi Blaq, Tina Mba, Jide Kosoko, Chimezie Imo, Francis Duru, Damilola Ogunsi, Chinyere Wilfred, Mariah Ugbashi, Tony Goodman, Sydney Diala, Patricia Charles, Maryann Apollo, and others.
-With this ensemble, NINI delivers an unforgettable performance and a cinematic experience that captures the essence of storytelling.
+The cast includes Keppy Ekpenyong, Antar Laniyan, Yemi Blaq, Tina Mba, Jide Kosoko, Chimezie Imo, Francis Duru, Damilola Ogunsi, Chinyere Wilfred, Mariah Ugbashi, Tony Goodman, Sydney Diala, Patricia Charles, and Maryann Apollo.